Prevailing Wage and Davis-Bacon Compliance in West Virginia

 Federal wage determinations for West Virginia include:

-- Basic Hourly Rate: The minimum wage rate paid directly to workers in a specific job classification.
+- Basic Hourly Rate: The minimum wage paid directly to workers in a specific job classification.
+Each West Virginia county may carry different rates because surveys are county-specific.

 - Fringe Benefits: Additional compensation such as health insurance, pensions, or paid leave.
 Under Davis-Bacon, contractors can either provide the required fringe benefits or pay the equivalent in cash on top of the basic rate.

-- Total Hourly Rate: The sum of the introductory hourly rate and fringe benefits.
+- Total Hourly Rate: The sum of the basic hourly rate and fringe benefits.

 For federally funded projects in West Virginia, contractors must comply with the wage determinations listed for each classification under Davis-Bacon, ensuring the total pay meets or exceeds the combined hourly and fringe rates.